Uday Hussein: Assassination attempt

 Uday sustained permanent injuries during an assassination attempt while in his Porsche on the evening of 12 December 1996.
 Struck by between 7 and 17 bullets while driving in al-Mansour, Baghdad, Uday was initially believed to be paralyzed.
 Evacuated to Ibn Sina Hospital, he eventually recovered but with a noticeable limp.
-Despite repeated operations, two bullets remained lodged in his spine and could not be removed due to their location.
+Despite repeated operations, two bullets remained lodged in his spine and could not be removed owing to their location.
 In the wake of Uday's subsequent disabilities, Saddam gave Qusay increasing responsibility and authority, designating him as his heir apparent in 2000.
-However, Abbas al-Janabi claimed that Uday's exclusion in the family ended after shooting his step-uncle Watban after this assassination.
-An American hypnotist from Chicago, Larry Garrett, travelled to Baghdad twice in April and September 2001, where he utilized hypnotism to treat Uday's inability to walk with his left leg and spent over 60 hours of personal time with Uday.
+However, Abbas al-Janabi claimed that Uday's exclusion in the family ended after shooting his step-uncle Watban after this assassination attempt.
+An American hypnotist from Chicago, Larry Garrett, travelled to Baghdad twice, in April and September 2001, where he used hypnotism to treat Uday's inability to walk with his left leg and spent more than 60 hours of personal time with Uday.
 Garrett said of Uday, "He was an educated man, with a background in engineering.
 He was versed in the Koran.
 He had visited the U.S. with his cousin when he was 17.
 He expressed some political views, but he didn't involve me in them.
 I must say I was developing a fondness for him.
 He never spoke to me as a leader or the son of a leader.
 He never condescended.
 It was just two men sitting around at night."
 He published a book of his experiences with Uday in Iraq, initially titled Healing the enemy: Hypnotic Nights in Baghdad, but later changed to Hypnotizing the Devil: The True Story of a Hypnotist Who Treated the Psychotic Son of Saddam Hussein.
 He met with Uday on the day of the September 11 attacks, where Uday had great concern for Garrett's safety and told him Iraq would likely be blamed for the attack.